tomcritchlow/tomcritchlow.github.io/_posts/2015-05-05-local-instagram.md

 Then - I publish that spreadsheet ([see it here](https://docs.google.com/spreadsheets/d/1er8KB9DhFaAddMAGekPWlJddcAZQEFuDg58WOpUKI08/pubhtml?gid=0&single=true)).

 Lastly - I use tabletop.js to display the data visually ([see the front end code here](https://github.com/tomcritchlow/tomcritchlow.github.io/blob/master/boerumhill.html)).

+## Digital Research

+A higher resolution map of the spaces we inhabit, whether target audiences or physical neighborhoods, lets us find more opportunity for finding real problems, understanding real lives and engaging with communities in real, meaningful ways.

+I’m thinking more closely about research projects - if you’re curious about using digital tools to unearth stories and insights about the real world get in touch.
+I’d love to talk.